tanvir-abid/Convertify-unit-and-number-base-converter/README.md

 ## Contribution

-Contributions, suggestions, and feedback are immensely appreciated!
-Feel free to submit pull requests or raise issues in the repository for enhancements or bug fixes.
+Contributions and feedback are highly encouraged and appreciated!
+If you have suggestions for improvements, encounter any issues, or wish to add new features, please create pull requests or raise issues in the repository.

 ## License